RobinRTN/Minishell/README.md

 - Ensuring commands are executable and reporting errors as needed.

 ### 6. Command Processing
 - Breaking down the command string by spaces.
+You must create a Split function taking quotes into account (jump to closing quotes).
-- Removing the outside quotes by pairs
+- Removing the outside quotes by pairs to avoid execution errors.
 - Appending `PATH` to commands.
 - Repeating this process for all commands.